 Summer Events in Greenwich, Connecticut

 And even when it’s very hot, there are always Greenwich beaches, the pool, or air conditioning if you’re not in the mood to go out.
 Some great summer events in Greenwich CT include:

-7. Greenwich Sidewalk Sales
+8. Greenwich Sidewalk Sales

 The Norwalk Oyster Festival is, obviously, not held in Greenwich, but is just a short drive away.
 And this best of the annual Norwalk events is a must-visit for any big oyster aficionados.
 Norwalk used to be and still is a major source of oysters, so this is great for history buffs as well.
 The drive from Norwalk to Greenwich is only about 20 minutes.
 And with plenty more attractions and activities to explore in Norwalk, CT, you should find plenty to do.

 Fall Events in Greenwich CT

-Held annually at the Bruce Museum in Greenwich, this is a great opportunity to snatch-up art by artists local to the area.
+Held annually at the Bruce Museum in Greenwich, this is a great opportunity to snatch up art by artists local to the area.

 Bear Mountain is an hour away from Greenwich CT and New York City, but a weekend day at Oktoberfest is worth the trip.
-This is a blast, and you can always go hike along part of the Appalachian Trail or other great hiking trails near NYC if the revelers start to get to you.
+This is a blast, and you can always go hiking along part of the Appalachian Trail or other great hiking trails near NYC if the revelers start to get to you.

 Winter Events in Greenwich CT

 Once Thanksgiving passes, it’s time to get ready for the holidays!
 Early winter is still a great time to visit Greenwich, as the snow usually hasn’t come down in earnest.
 People also haven’t shut themselves in for the rest of the winter, so it’s still a social time.